Shivansh-Bakshi/shivanshbakshi.dev-blog-posts/home-server/pt-1-setting-up-the-network.md

 Here, you're specifying that forward any requests that come to the router on port 80 over TCP to the internal device on IP address 192.168.0.4:80.

 Just specifying the port forwarding rules may not be enough.
 Your router might have a firewall that prevents all ingress traffic, or your server device might have one.
 These firewalls might prevent your server from being accessible over the internet.
+To get up and running, you will have to configure the firewall to allow traffic on the required ports as well (in this case, Port 80).

-**Note:** The default absence of port forwarding and denial by firewalls exist for a good reason.
+**Note:** The default denial of ingress by firewalls exist for a good reason.
 It is not recommended to open these directly unless you know what you're doing.

 ### Static and Dynamic IP

 Most commercial ISPs do not provide your router a static IP by default.
 They have a DHCP renewal period, which could be in the frequency of every few days or every few weeks.
 Thus, the IP address of your router (and thus, your server) will keep changing.
 If this is of no concern to you because you want to access your server only internally, great.
 But for all other use cases where you want to be able to access your server from anywhere, you'll have to handle this.
 There are two well-known options for this.

-#### Purchase a static IP
+#### Purchasing a static IP

 Most ISP's let you purchase a static IP for some charge.
 They might ask for descriptions or further clarification as to why you need one.
-You can contact your ISP for further clarifications on this route
+You can contact your ISP for further clarifications on this route.

+After you purchase a static IP, you can use this to refer to your server from anywhere in the world.

 #### Set up Dynamic DNS (DDNS)